Skip to main content

 Where Do Nurse Practitioners Come In?

-Nurses see more patients on a daily basis than any other healthcare providers, which is why it’s so important for them to be well-informed about the current opioid crisis.
+Nurses see more patients on a daily basis than any other healthcare providers, which is why it’s so important for them to be well informed about the current opioid crisis.
 Nurse practitioners have the knowledge to be proactive on all fronts, and the tools to help are well within their scope of practice.

-Northern Kentucky University (NKU) offers two online MSN-Nurse Practitioner programs to prepare nurses with the education they need to help curb the opioid epidemic: The MSN-Family Nurse Practitioner program and the MSN-Psych-Mental Health Nurse Practitioner program.
+NKU offers two online MSN-Nurse Practitioner programs to prepare nurses with the education they need to help curb the opioid epidemic: The MSN-Family Nurse Practitioner program and the MSN-Psych-Mental Health Nurse Practitioner program.

 Learn more about NKU’s online MSN-FNP program.